PimHoefmans/ConFInR/README.md

 # ConFInR

 ## Desciption
-ConFInR tool for metagenomics function annotation.
-The web-application version is made for the people that want to use ConFInR in a more convenient way using a GUI.
-This version does require that the user can start-up a FLASK virtual environment.
+The ConFInR tool is a Python tool used for functional annotation of nucleotide sequences from metagenomics experiments.
+It takes a given input of various files, such as fastq, tsv or fasta files, and, using a database of choice, executes it against DIAMOND, a high performance sequence aligner, to align proteins to them and in turn annotate the protein's functions to the nucleotide sequences in another web-tool.

-## This is the web-application version, please switch to the [command-line-release](https://github.com/kjradem/ConFInR/tree/cl-release) for the command-line version of this application
+#### This is the web-application version, please switch to the [command-line-release](https://github.com/kjradem/ConFInR/tree/cl-release) for the command-line version of this application

 ## Table Of Contents
 * [Description](https://github.com/kjradem/ConFInR/tree/cl-release/README.md#description)